intel-unesp-mcp/infieri2019-session1/README.md

 Run again and check the results.
 Change the environment variables to different settings, rerun the code, and compare the results obtained.
 How much did you get?
-Have you approached the Intel Xeon Phi peak performance?
+Have you approached the Intel® Xeon Phi™ peak performance?

 **3.2.4** In the previous three activities we have been using the